NordicESMhub/ctsm-docs/README_create_surf_data.md

 	B) GENERATE ATMOSPHERIC FORCING
 	C) COMPILE FATES

-navigate to "/cluster/home/peterhor/ctsm/tools"
+## navigate to "/cluster/home/$USERNAME/ctsm/tools"

-readme
+read the readme file

-changing 3 folders
+## changing will take place in 3 folders

-1/mkmapgrids/
-2/mkmapdata/
-3/mksurfdata_map/
+	1) mkmapgrids/
+	2) mkmapdata/
+	3) mksurfdata_map/

-## 1 create export to name variables, which will consecutively be changed in 'mkscripgrid.ncl' file in /cluster/home/peterhor/ctsm/tools/mkmapgrids/
+## 1 create export to name variables, which will consecutively be changed in 'mkscripgrid.ncl' file in
+/cluster/home/peterhor/ctsm/tools/mkmapgrids/

 ### Description of changed variables